Sanjyot-Bhure/Hospital_Queue_Management/README.md

 - Streamlit for building the interactive dashboard

 ## Future Work
--Implement predictive models to forecast no-shows -Develop simulation models for appointment slot optimization -Add filters and visualizations to the dashboard using Power BI
+- Implement predictive models to forecast no-shows
+- Develop simulation models for appointment slot optimization
+- Add filters and enhanced visualizations to the dashboard